 In his role as President, Weiss oversees the operations of the Taub Center in cooperation with Director General Suzanne Patt Benvenisti (BA, Columbia University, MPP, Harvard Kennedy School) who came to the Center with extensive experience in the non-profit sector.

 In recent years, the Center’s staff has grown to provide for additional in-house research capacity and enhanced capabilities to share this research through communications, distribution and broad dissemination efforts.
 The Center is led by a strong and diverse Board of Directors, whose members provide continued guidance and support for the Taub Center’s operations and endowment, and overseen by its General Assembly.
-The Taub Center staff and its board today share a deep commitment – that has resonated throughout the Center’s 36-year history – to independent, evidence-based research that helps advance Israel’s long-term prosperity.
+The Taub Center staff and its board today share a deep commitment – that has resonated throughout the Center’s history – to independent, evidence-based research that helps advance Israel’s long-term prosperity.